Large fluctuations and transport properties of the L\'evy-Lorentz gas: Main results of the paper and discussion

 \section{Main results of the paper and discussion}

-In this paper we investigate the large fluctuations of the process $X_t$ and its moments under the assumption $0<\mu:=\Ex[\Delta_1]<\infty$, continuing the study initiated in \cite{Bianchi1}.
+In this paper we investigate the large fluctuations of the process $\X$ and its moments under the assumption $\mu:=\Ex[\Delta_1]<+\infty$.
 Our basic hypothesis to deal with the annealed problem is that the tail probability $\prob[\Delta_1>\cdot\,]$ of $\Delta_1$ is regularly varying at infinity with index $-\alpha$, meaning that for every $x>0$